Interviews, portfolio reviews and auditions

-For our MA Popular Music Practice course, you’ll be required to complete an application form including two personal statements.
-You will also be required to attend an interview via Zoom with a BIMM Institute lecturer, and submit a portfolio of your experience or work within your field of specialism in advance of your interview.
+For MA Popular Music Practice, you’ll be required to complete an application form including two personal statements.
+You will also be required to attend an interview with a BIMM University Berlin lecturer, and submit a CV alongside a portfolio of your experience or work within your field of specialism.
 All interview requirements will be sent to you in advance so you can prepare.

-After your audition/ interview, our lecturer will inform you immediately if you have successfully met the required entry standard for our courses, and you’ll be debriefed by a member of the Admissions Team who will advise you whether you can be offered a Conditional (dependant on any outstanding proofs of qualifications) or Unconditional offer of study at BIMM Institute.
-The Admissions Team will confirm this by email.
+After your interview, our lecturer will immediately inform you if you have successfully met the required entry standard for our courses.
+You will then be debriefed by a member of the Admissions Team who will advise you whether you can be offered a Conditional (dependant on any outstanding proof of qualifications) or Unconditional offer of study at BIMM University Berlin.
+The Admissions Team will also confirm this by email.
 In this debrief call, you can also discuss any further questions you may have about the next steps or any concerns.

-If you are unsuccessful at your audition/ interview, you will be provided with comprehensive development feedback so you know which areas of your practice to work on.
-You will also be invited back for another audition/ interview at a later date.
-All auditions/ interviews can be arranged by contacting our Admissions Team directly on +49 30 311 99 186 or emailing firstname.lastname@example.org.
+If you are unsuccessful at your interview, you will be provided with comprehensive feedback so you know which areas of your practice to work on.
+You will also be invited back for another interview at a later date.
+All interviews can be arranged by contacting our Admissions Team directly on +49 (0) 30 311 99 186 or emailing firstname.lastname@example.org.

 Please note that on some occasions, our lecturers may advise a period of development lasting some months.
-For these reasons we highly recommend submitting your completed application form and arranging your audition or interview at the earliest opportunity to allow time for this if required.
+For this reason we highly recommend submitting your completed application form and arranging your interview at the earliest opportunity to allow time for this if required.

 Ready to start your creative career?